tom-howard/ros/content/com2009/la1/week5.md

                 # check if there has been a request to cancel the action mid-way through:
                 if self.actionserver.is_preempt_requested():
-                    ## TODO: take appropriate action if the action server is preempted:
+                    ## TODO: take appropriate action if the action is cancelled (peempted)...